jefflinwood/ObjectiveCVideoQuickStart/README.md

 ## Get up and Running

-1) Create a Twilio Account if you don't already have one
+1) Create a Twilio Video [Configuration Profile](https://www.twilio.com/user/account/video/profiles).
+If you haven't used Twilio before, welcome!
+You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio).

-2) Download this project and run `pod install` to install the Twilio frameworks
+2) Download this project and run `pod install` to install the Twilio frameworks.
+Open ObjCVideoQuickstart.xcworkspace in XCode

-3) Get an access token [Generate an Access Token](https://www.twilio.com/user/account/video/dev-tools/testing-tools)
+3) Get an access token [Generate an Access Token](https://www.twilio.com/user/account/video/dev-tools/testing-tools).
+Pick your identity (such as Bob).
+Leave this web page open, because you'll use it as the other side of the video chat.

-4) Paste the access token into ConversationsViewController.m
+4) Paste the access token into ConversationViewController.m

-5) Run your app (preferably on an iOS device, but could be on the Simulator)
+5) Run your app (preferably on an iOS device, but could be on the iOS simulator)

-6) Start up a video chat from the above web page!
+6) On the same web page where you generated the token, scroll down the bottom, put in the username that you generated the access token for, and click Create Conversation.
+Your video conversation should start immediately!

 ## What is this project?